reuben-thomas/fyp-moovita/README.md

 A foundational launch file for future launch files.
 Launches the axle and steer controllers.
 Currently not in used.

 ### ackermann_vehicle.launch
-Launches the populated_road.world file into Gazebo and spawns the ngeeann_av onto the road.
-It also launches ackermann_controller.launch, RViz, the controller spawner and ackermann controller
+Launches the populated_road.world file into Gazebo and spawns the ngeeann_av onto a populated road world.
+It also launches ackermann_controller.launch, RViz, the controller spawner and ackermann controller.
+If your Gazebo does not start, this is because you do not have the required Gazebo models in your models folder.
+To fix this, you may change the ackermann_vehicle.launch parameters to launch the unpopulated road variant, road.launch.

 ### ackerman_controller.launch
 Launches nodes used by both RViz and Gazebo when visualizing a vehicle with Ackermann steering.